risingwavelabs/risingwave/integration_tests/http-sink/README.md

 # Demo: Sinking to Http

 In this demo, we want to showcase how RisingWave is able to sink data to Http.
+This feature is depended on https://github.com/getindata/flink-http-connector.

+It has a few limitations:
+1. It offers only two options for HTTP method, i.e, PUT and POST.
+2. It can only execute one request-reply round to the service (session-less).
+3. It cannot handle status codes in the SQL API.

+Therefore, we suggest you to try Python UDF at first.

+### Demo:
 1. Launch the cluster:

 ```sh